imminfo/ymir/README.md

     cmake -DCMAKE_BUILD_TYPE=Release ..
     cmake --build .

-Now it will build a number of programs to run Ymir: tests, benchmarks and pre-made scripts.
+Now it will build a number of Ymir programs to run: tests, benchmarks and ready-to-use scripts.

-You can test Ymir with:
+You can test Ymir with running

     ./test/Test

-And run benchmarks with:
+For benchmarks you need to download benchmark files (if you haven't download `Source code [FULL]`):

     curl -sL https://github.com/imminfo/ymir/releases/download/v1.0-pre2/benchmark-files.zip > benchmark-files.zip
     unzip benchmark-files.zip
     rm benchmark-files.zip
     mv benchmark-files/ ./benchmark/
     rm -r benchmark-files

+To run benchmarks execute

     ./benchmark/Benchmark

 To see how you can use pre-made scripts go to the `Examples / ready-to-use scripts` section.